Long suspected of murder, she confessed but avoided prison | Federal News Network

 FLAGSTAFF, Ariz.
-(AP) — There was no shortage of tips about who killed Pamela Pitts, a rowdy but compassionate 19-year-old whose body was found burned beyond recognition in a pile of trash in 1988.
+(AP) — Pamela Pitts’ body was found burned beyond recognition in a pile of trash in 1988.
+Tips flooded in blaming a Satanic cult, a drug dealer, an ex-lover, an overdose at an Arizona party spot.

-A Satanic cult.
-A drug dealer.
-A cowboy.
-An ex-lover.
-A guy nicknamed “Halftrack.”
-Or maybe it was an overdose at a spot in central Arizona where people went to party.

-It would take more than 30 years, some prison calls and an eyebrow-raising plea deal before a convicted murderer would confess and the mystery would partly be solved.
-But in a shocking twist, a court recently agreed Pitts’ killer wouldn’t spend any more time behind bars.
+It would take more than 30 years, some prison calls and an eyebrow-raising plea deal before a convicted murderer would confess.
+But in a shocking twist, a court recently agreed the 19-year-old’s killer wouldn’t spend any more time behind bars.

-Over the years, investigators couldn’t pin down the evidence they needed to arrest anyone.
-The tips that poured in didn’t add up.
-The slaying had stoked widespread fear about a killer on the loose around Prescott, a tourist town about 100 miles (160 kilometers) north of Phoenix.
+Over the years, investigators couldn’t pin down the evidence they needed to arrest anyone in the slaying that stoked fear about a killer on the loose around Prescott, a tourist town about 100 miles (160 kilometers) north of Phoenix.

-Yet, suspicion followed Pitts’ roommate, Shelly Harmon, for the 20 years she spent in prison for fatally shooting her ex-boyfriend, Raymond F. Clerx.
-As her sentence was ending, police reopened the Pitts case and started monitoring Harmon’s phone calls, eventually collecting 20 hours’ worth of recordings, according to court documents obtained by The Associated Press.
+Yet, suspicion followed Pitts’ roommate Shelly Harmon for the 20 years she spent in prison for fatally shooting her ex-boyfriend, Raymond F. Clerx.
+As her sentence was ending, police started monitoring Harmon’s phone calls.

-One call gave prosecutors what they said they needed to connect Harmon to Pitts’ killing.
-In it, Harmon’s father said she never told him what actually happened.
+One call gave prosecutors what they said they needed.
+In it, Harmon’s father said she never told him what happened.

 “I had a moment.
 I had a huge moment,” Harmon replied.

-Note: This story has been corrected to show the month the trial was supposed to start is May.